doyunglee/workshop-2020-festival-of-learning-mit-media-lab-rhythm-chuck/README.md

 ## About

-This is a workshop written and taught by Aarón Montoya-Moraga, with teaching assistant Manaswi Mishra, research assistants at MIT Media Lab's Opera of the Future research group.
+This is a workshop written and taught by [Aarón Montoya-Moraga](https://montoyamoraga.io/) and [Manaswi Mishra](https://manaswimishra.com/), research assistants at [MIT Media Lab](https://www.media.mit.edu/)'s [Opera of the Future](https://www.media.mit.edu/groups/opera-of-the-future/) research group.

 ## Software installation